Chicken and Sausage Gumbo Recipe

 Your roux is ready when it has thickened and is a milk chocolate color.

-When you roux is ready, you are going to add your holy trinity.
+When the roux is ready, you are going to add your holy trinity.

-In gumbo talk that is the onion, bell pepper, and celery.
+In gumbo talk that is the garlic, onion, bell pepper, and celery.

 Stir continuously until onions are translucent and your vegetables have softened.

-Allow that a couple minutes to cook down as well.
+Allow that to cook for a couple of minutes as well.

-Stir well, allowing that roux to dissolve into your broth.
+Stir well, allowing that roux to dissolve into your broth and the soup to thicken.

 You will notice that I have not added any salt or pepper.
 Here is why.
 I used chicken bouillon to make my broth and that can be rather salty on it's own.
 Also, the Cajun seasoning packs a little spice punch, so I just don't see the need for more pepper, but as always, the amount of seasoning you add is up to your palette.